ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - 'Base IV', with value the Base Initialization Vector (Base IV) to use in the security group with this group key.

-      - 'k', with value the symmetric encryption key to use as group key (REQ17).
+      - 'k', with value the symmetric encryption key to use as group key.

       - 'kid', with value the identifier of the COSE\_Key object, hence of the group key.